-DirecTV (DTV), the largest U.S. satellite- TV company, still doesn’t know whether it should negotiate with Tribune Co. management or its creditors to end a blackout of 23 local stations, DirecTV’s head of programming said.
+DirecTV (DTV:US), the largest U.S. satellite- TV company, still doesn’t know whether it should negotiate with Tribune Co. management or its creditors to end a blackout of 23 local stations, DirecTV’s head of programming said.

 The satellite broadcaster hasn’t restarted talks with Tribune because it’s not clear who has authority at the company, Executive Vice President Derek Chang said yesterday in an interview.
 Tribune responded in a statement last night that management has the “full support” of its board to negotiate.

 Chang said Tribune’s management agreed to a new contract on March 29 allowing the satellite service to carry the local stations and national cable network WGN America.
 The deal was nixed a day later by Tribune’s creditors and debt holders, including Oaktree Partners, Angelo Gordon & Co., JPMorgan Chase & Co., Bank of America Corp.
-(BAC) and Citigroup Inc. (C), according to a Federal Communications Commission filing yesterday by DirecTV.
+(BAC:US) and Citigroup Inc. (C:US), according to a Federal Communications Commission filing yesterday by DirecTV.

 “I sent an internal e-mail on Thursday night saying basically we were done,” said Chang, who said he flew to Costa Rica for a vacation, assuming an agreement had been completed.
 “Still today, I don’t even know who I’m supposed to negotiate with to get a deal.”